Chesterfield Elder Way (Former Co-op Store)

 Occupying a pivotal site in the town centre, Chesterfield Elderway (Former Co-op Store) is a landmark mixed use scheme, breathing life into the town’s famous 1930s, Mock-Tudor former Co-op department store.
 The development received planning permission in December 2015 and work started on site in Winter 2017 expecting to take 18 months to complete.

 The first occupiers announced in February 2016 were The Premier Inn.
 Jomast developments began the strip of the former Co-operative department store in late 2017, in advance of a March 2018 start for conversion of the building into an 92-bed Premier Inn hotel, 7 family restaurants and a health and fitness centre.
-This investment will create 60 jobs and open in .
+This investment will create 60 jobs and is expected to complete in Winter 2018 with businesses expected to open from Christmas 2018.

 New restaurant, gym and hotel uses will complement each other in order to establish a destination leisure space and eating quarter.